🚨 Scam Guide · 2026

 You find a 'Cullen Bay waterfront apartment' on a slick-looking site for $150/night — pool, views, 'host in Sydney just needs a deposit.'
 You send $1,050 for a week.
 The site is gone.
 The apartment building has no such unit number.
 The Darwin Airbnb market's tight stock makes fake listings plausible.

-Darwin's short-stay market is smaller than Sydney or Melbourne's but the same pattern applies. r/darwin and r/AustraliaTravel threads document the generic Australian pattern: cloned Airbnb URLs, bank transfer requests outside the platform, photos reverse-searching to real estate listings.
+Darwin's short-stay market is smaller than Sydney or Melbourne's but the same pattern applies.
 The dry-season peak (May–Sept) demand creates genuine scarcity, which makes 'suddenly available' listings feel like real finds to desperate visitors.

-Defence is identical: book only through airbnb.com, booking.com, or stayz.com.au via the official app.
-Never pay by bank transfer.
-Reverse image-search photos.
-Require reviews from 3+ guests in the last 12 months.
-Ask for a 60-second live video call.
-Darwin-specific: confirm the address against Google Street View — legitimate Cullen Bay apartments face the marina, not an inland street.
+Defense is identical to Sydney and Melbourne: book only through airbnb.com, booking.com or stayz.com.au via the official app or a bookmarked URL, never a link from an email or DM.
+Never pay by bank transfer — legitimate platforms always escrow.
+Reverse image-search the photos in Google Images and require reviews from 3+ guests in the past 12 months.
+Darwin-specific: confirm the address against Google Street View, since legitimate Cullen Bay apartments face the marina, not an inland street.
+Ask for a 60-second live video call from inside the unit before you pay — a real host says yes, a scammer vanishes.

 Red Flags